Admire the most astonishing panoramic views of Budapest and explore Margaret Island.

 Meeting Point

-Budapest Scooter Tour office 1053 Budapest Vámház korut 10 (the office is inside the courtyard of the building)
+Budapest Scooter Tour office 1053 Budapest Vámház korut 10 (the office is inside the house courtyard ) Hotline:+36309845100

 Reservation